swapdewalkar/hamilton/CODE_OF_CONDUCT.md

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+**Consequence**: A temporary ban from any sort of public or private interaction or communication with the community for a specified period of time.
+This includes all community spaces and external channels.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

 **Consequence**: A permanent ban from any sort of public interaction within